GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/creating-an-api-gateway/en.md

 ## Alternative: Obtaining the GitHub credentials from the HTTP request

-We can also allow our users to provide their own GitHub credentials.
+We can also allow our users to provide their own GitHub credentials via header.

 This GraphQL query is an adaptation of the previous one, with the following differences:

-- Operation `RetrieveGitHubAccessToken` reads the value from the current HTTP request's header `X-Github-Access-Token` for the credentials, and indicates if this header has not been provided
+- Operation `RetrieveGitHubAccessToken` reads and exports the value from the current HTTP request's `X-Github-Access-Token` header, and indicates if this header has not been provided
 - `FailIfGitHubAccessTokenIsMissing` triggers an error when the header is missing (via field `_fail` provided by the [**Response Error Trigger**](https://gatographql.com/extensions/response-error-trigger/) extension)
 - All other operations have been added directive `@skip(if: $isGithubAccessTokenMissing)`, so that they will not be executed the the token is missing